 Exploring the Northern coves and cliffs of Point Lobos reveals a surreal woodland, where afternoon light filters through gnarled, wind-blown trees and strange red algae thrives in a mix of sea-salt-spray and near-constant fog.
 This forest frames the landscape exquisitely, and around every bend a new postcard-perfect vista is revealed.

 There are historical sites here too, as Point Lobos saw significant whaling operations into the late 1800’s.
 From the textural rocks and trees to the whale bones on display, the details of Point Lobos are rich with stories.

 Winter offers bright, crisp, sunny days in between storms, and with spring comes a rush of vibrant life; beautiful Douglas Iris fill the shady green meadows with purple wildflowers, and the quietest coves become nurseries for plump harbour seal pups, playing in the shallows and lounging on the beaches.

 In the summer and fall, the evenings are often moody with mist, and the tree-line can appear ghostly above the shimmering ocean water.
 No matter the season of time of day, any visit to the Monterey Bay would be incomplete without a walk along one of the many Point Lobos trails.
 For many years I was fortunate enough to live just up the coast from this special place, and with every expedition on which I carried my camera, I would see remarkable wildlife and seasonal changes set against an incredibly dramatic and powerful landscape.
-I have recently gathered my Point Lobos photographs into a new gallery, where fine art prints are available starting at just $50 USD, and many images are also available for licensing.
+I have recently gathered my Point Lobos photographs into a new gallery, with many images available for licensing and as prints.